openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Cancelled Responses
 ********************************

-If the instructor deems a response that you have submitted to be inappropriate, she can cancel that response and remove it from peer grading.
-In the open response assessment you see an indicator that your submission was cancelled, with the date and time of the cancellation, and a comment by the instructor about the reason.
+If a member of the course team deems a response that you have submitted to be inappropriate, she can cancel that response and remove it from peer grading.
+In the open response assessment you see an indicator that your submission was cancelled, with the date and time of the cancellation, and a comment by the course team member about the reason.

-The instructor might allow you to submit a replacement response for the cancelled one, or she might not.
+The course team member might allow you to submit a replacement response for the cancelled one, or she might not.
 If she does not allow you to submit a replacement response, your grade is zero for the assignment.